canjessemoon/webreader/RAILWAY_REDEPLOY.md

-# Railway Redeployment Guide
+# Railway Redeployment Guide (Updated May 15, 2025)

-Follow these steps to redeploy your WebReader application on Railway with the fixes for the content extraction issues.
+Follow these steps to redeploy your WebReader application on Railway with the fixes for both the content extraction issues and the healthcheck failures.

 ## 1. Update Your Deployment on Railway